kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/petfinder/README.md

 # Fivetran_Connector_SDK: Petfinder API

 ## Overview
-This Fivetran custom connector leverages the Fivetran Connector SDK to retrieve dog adoption data from the [Purina Petfinder API](https://www.petfinder.com/developers/v2/docs/).
+This Fivetran custom connector leverages the Fivetran Connector SDK to retrieve dog adoption data from the [Petfinder powered by Purina API](https://www.petfinder.com/developers/v2/docs/).
 The connector focuses on extracting detailed information about adoptable dogs, including breed, size, age, location, and status information.

 The connector uses Python to interact with the Purina Petfinder API and is deployed as a Fivetran extension.
 Fivetran automatically manages the connector's execution schedule, compute resources, orchestration, scaling, resyncs, and log management.
 Additionally, Fivetran handles comprehensive writing to your chosen destination, managing retries, schema inference, security, and idempotency.